 Many researchers have established a connection between email and sadness, according to a study based on 5000 Swedish employees- “A constant need to stay connected, through technology such as emails, results in a poor health outcome.

 As they say, “Excess of everything is bad”.
-The same goes for emails too and we have all been there!
+The same goes for emails, too and we have all been there!
 At the workplace, hundreds of emails are sent and received each day.
 Emails are now used for almost everything.
 From sharing a document to asking a question, inviting to an event to applying for vacations!
 Dealing with a large number of emails can be cumbersome and stressful.
 Important emails might get buried and requires a big chunk of time to search again.
-Emails can cause the overloading of information that can result in increased interruptions, decrease productivity and stress.
+Emails can cause information overload, resulting in increased interruptions and decreased productivity and stress.
 It is a threat to the efficiency of the employee.

 There is constant pressure on the receiver to respond to the mails in the inbox, which leads to anxiety and stress.
 Procrastination won’t help here at all.
 We have become slaves of technology!
 An email has tied us to our phones and computers.
 It has started a vicious circle where we are always on alert, keep checking our accounts, even outside the working hours.
 The constant fear of missing out on an important task or backlog can drastically affect the mental well-being of an employee.

 Emails are prone to virus attacks.
 It should be noted that viruses can get through the computer in attachments and can gravely damage the system.
 In addition to the auto scan, the recipient should scan the mail manually as well.